Making a Difference in the Community

 May 2018: Our team participated in the First Annual #youCANhelp event in support of the Kanata Food Cupboard.
 Iceberg was one of seven corporate teams who built sculptures out of canned goods and non-perishable food items and, and we built a slice of cake with a candle on top.
 All the items collected were donated to the food cupboard.
 Thanks to everyone on our team who made a donation and helped with the construction!

 Hair Donation Ottawa

-April 2018: Our colleague Stephanie took part in this year’s “Hair Donation Ottawa” event.
+April 2018: Our colleague Stephanie took part in this year’s “Hair Donation Ottawa” event, raising $350.
 Participants collect pledges and donate at least six inches of their hair.
 Money raised goes a number of programs including adult and childhood cancer research at the Ottawa Hospital Research Institute and The Children’s Hospital of Eastern Ontario (CHEO) Research Institute.
 The donated hair goes towards the custom manufacture and fitting of approximately 10 free wigs a year for financially challenged children in Ottawa region who are experiencing hair loss for a variety of medical reasons.

 “I was able to raise twice my goal, and donate 12 inches of hair last Sunday.
 As promised, attached is the before and after photo.
 I hope to contribute again next year (I should be able to grow another 6 inches of hair by then)!”

 Coldest Night of the Year fundraising walk for Chrysalis House

 February 2018: Our marketing director Glen Gower and his family participated in the Coldest Night of the Year fundraiser for Chrysalis House, a women’s shelter in Kanata.
 Glen’s team raised over $4,200, and overall the event surpassed the $30,000 fundraising goal.
 The money raised will help 150 women and their children find safe shelter from violence and abuse.